What are we waiting for?

 We laughed about it later saying I really had brought the Irish weather with me, but then we thought maybe it was just Ashling saying hello.

-When we can acknowledge that traumatised children need specific care and treatment and not premature diagnoses and medication prescriptions, will we begin to finally treat this cycle of violence and abuse?
-It is understandable to condemn such questions, as it pertains to a sense of justification.
-But in order to heal as a society, we cannot continue to point fingers in blame, we must begin to look for solutions.
+Prior to this work, I had begun to question: in order to heal as a society, we cannot continue to point fingers in blame, we must begin to look for solutions.
 We must begin to look at preventative measures for as it stands, punishment and consequences have evidently had no effect.

 'Peace cannot be kept by force; it can only be achieved by understanding.'